 Students can also study Lithuanian language throughout the semester.
 The course is orgenized if 10 or more students register to the course.

 Before the beginning of every semester, ISM International studies office together with ESN ISM (Erasmus Student Network) organizes Welcome Week for new international students.

-There are more than 100 international students coming to ISM for the Fall semester and about 60 students coming for the spring semester, therefore it is a good chance to meet everyone and make friends before the semester begins.
+There are more than 80 international students coming to ISM each semester, therefore, it is a good chance to meet everyone and make friends before the semester begins.